Our child support assessment considers each parent or non-parent carer’s care of the child. This is their percentage of care.

 You can’t give us any verbal or written statements from anyone under 18.
 Statements include voice recordings, text messages and social media posts.

-Your care percentage affects how much Family Tax Benefit Part A you can receive.
+Your care percentage also affects how much Family Tax Benefit Part A you can receive.

 Read about Child Support and Family Tax Benefit Part A.